 There are several other fall recipes I’ve marked in that magazine that I’d love to makeover… I just need the time to do it!
 I feel stretched so thin lately… and I know I’m not the only mom that feels that way, but there really isn’t ever enough time in the day, is there?

-But can we talk about these Gluten Free Dairy Free Pumpkin Bars?!
+But can we talk about these healthy pumpkin bars?!

 They are, hands down, super delish!
-Think pumpkin pie, with a super easy crust and candied pecans on top.
+Think gluten-free pumpkin pie, with a super easy gluten-free crust and candied pecans on top.

 And they are totally refined sugar free!